monterail/guidelines/rails.md

 ## How to choose database

 * If you think about using mysql - use postgresql
-* If you think about using mongodo - think again, spend more time thinking if you really need mongodb features, if not - use postgres
+* If you think about using mongodb - think again, spend more time thinking if you really need mongodb features, if not - use postgres

 ## Setup generators